-Exploring three families' defining moments
+Exploring families' defining moments

 - 1. Break the class into 3 groups or more. - 2.
-Each group should choose a family to investigate i.e. either the pioneer farming family, the refugee family, or the Aboriginal family. - 3.
-Watch the introductory video relevant to each family which introduce the main themes: pastoral expansion, migration, and Aboriginal culture. - 4.
+Each group should choose a family to investigate on the Australian Defining Moments Digital Classroom, Meet a Yolngu family or Meet a pioneer farming family. - 3.
+Watch the introductory video relevant to each family which introduce the main themes: pastoral expansion, and First Nations culture. - 4.
 Undertake the activities relevant to each family.
 These include map reading, timeline interpretation, matching themes to photos, decision-makers, video analysis and summary tasks.
-Once they have completed all of the activities for their family investigation they can print a certificate of completion.
+Once students have completed all activities for their family investigation they can print a certificate of completion.

-5. Finally ask them to make a presentation to the class about the family they chose focusing on the key events (defining moments) that affected that family's life.
-For example a short role-play, speech, charade etc. might highlight such things as the significance of convict labour for the pioneer family, the boat trip for the refugee family, or a special ceremony for the Aboriginal family.
+5. Finally ask students to make a presentation to the class about the family they chose, focusing on the key events (defining moments) that affected that family's life.
+For example, a short role-play, speech, charade etc. might highlight such things as the significance of convict labour for the pioneer family, or a special ceremony for the First Nations family.